smartlyio/telepresence/README.md

 ## How it works

-When Telepresence 2 connects to a Kubernetes cluster, it
+When Telepresence 2 connects to a Kubernetes cluster, it:

  1. Ensures Traffic Manager is installed in the cluster.
  2. Looks for the relevant subnets in the kubernetes cluster.